 An ERP system (even one of the top ERP systems) is only as functional as the data you put into it.
 That’s why data cleansing and migration is so important.

 Don’t transfer incomplete or inaccurate records from your legacy systems into your new platform.
-Similarly, don’t transfer multiple records or files that contain the same (or similar) information.
+Similarly, don’t transfer multiple records or files that contain duplicate information.

-These ERP risk factors demand vigilance.
+These common ERP implementation risks demand vigilance.
 By taking precautions at the beginning, you can set the stage for a successful digital transformation.

 When you know which steps to prioritize, it becomes easier to align the software with your business goals.